 “Finally," Putul says wryly, "caste matters.
 I cannot get my husband back.
 I want only that no one else should have to face this ordeal.
 No life should end in a gutter.”

-Putul and Chandan are Bagadis, a scheduled caste.
+Putul is from the Bagadi community, a Scheduled Caste, as was Chandan.
 They came to Delhi from Kandikpur village in the Sundarbans, in South 24 Parganas district of West Bengal.
 There was no work in the village.
 At the mall, Chandan earned Rs.
 9,800, and they paid Rs.
 3,500 as rent for their room.